 Larry Flynt: The Right to Be Left Alone

-Here in the United States we are privileged to have a set of inalienable rights that are guaranteed in writing within our constitution and its subsequent amendments.
-Lately some of these rights have been tested in the higher courts of our land, debated and even superceded to afford a greater sense of security.
+Here in the United States, we are privileged to have a set of inalienable rights that are guaranteed in writing within our constitution and its subsequent amendments.
+Lately, some of these rights have been tested in the higher courts of our land, debated, and even superseded to afford a greater sense of security.
 We even have the right to challenge these rights in court and public.
 There is an established procedure to have a review of our rights and how they should apply in our lives.
 Constitutional issues can work there way through the lower courts and eventually be brought before the Supreme Court.
 There is one man who is extremely familiar with this procedure, Larry Flynt.
 When you look at how he gained his fortune and fame you might think him to be an odd choice for the defender of rights.
 He is a pornographer with magazines that go far beyond the limits of any concept of good taste.
 He is regarded by most as rude, crude, vulgar and obscene and that is just what his friends say about him.
 His opponents consider Flynt as the incarnation of the devil.
 For most of his career Flynt has been fighting for his right to do and say whatever he wants in speech and publications no matter how many people are offended.
 As an American he considers it is right to rub people the wrong way.
 He has made millions from his magazines and other sexually explicit enterprises.
 For him this is a very good thing since being the champion of constitutional rights can be a very costly matter.
 No matter what you think of Flynt as a person the fights he has taken on do affect us all.
 In the current climate of international terrorist threats some basic rights are being altered to allow for a sense of greater security.
 The documentary ‘Larry Flynt: The Right to Be Left Alone’ looks at Flynt and his persistent battle to maintain and advance our fundamental rights.
-He was reported as saying ‘If the First Amendment will protect a s***bag like me, it will protect all of you’, which basically is at the heart of the matter.
-In order to protect the best of us the laws need to be able to protect the worse.
+He was reported as saying ‘If the First Amendment protects a s***bag like me, it will protect all of you,’ which basically is at the heart of the matter.
+To protect the best of us, the laws need to be able to protect the worse.
 This documentary is not always the easiest thing to watch but it serves an important purpose and needs to be seen.
-Now it is released to DVD by Anchor Bay and it should on the must see list for anyone concerned with their civil rights.
+Now it is released to DVD by Anchor Bay and it should on the must-see list for anyone concerned with their civil rights.

 All of his work for civil liberties does also serve another aspect of Flynt’s personality.
 He loves being the center of attention.
-His passions allow him to combine the three things in live he truly enjoys; sex, attention and arguing.
-He also feels that he is on a mission to expose hypocrisies especially those in the highest levels of the government.
+His passions allow him to combine the three things in life he truly enjoys; sex, attention, and arguing.
+He also feels that he is on a mission to expose hypocrisies, especially those in the highest levels of the government.
 When President Bill Clinton was embroiled in the Monica Lewinsky scandal he offered $1 million to anyone with proof of a Republican politician engaging in extramarital affairs.
 Flynt lives for the flamboyant stunts as much as he does for the rights he supports.
 The thing is Flynt has been incredibly successful in his court dates.
-In 1976 an obscenity was leveled against him by Charles Keating of Cincinnati’s ‘Citizens for Decency Through Law’.
+In 1976 an obscenity was leveled against him by Charles Keating of Cincinnati’s ‘Citizens for Decency Through Law.’
 He was convicted of pandering and organized crime charges and sentenced to 25 years.
 This was later overturned in a higher court.
 Later in 1983 Jerry Falwell brought similar charges against Flynt but once again he was cleared by the Supreme Court in a unanimous decision.

 The film is well presented and will hold your interest.
-If nothing else this man has put it all on the line for our liberties and he should receive some recognition for that fact.
-This is the type of film that needs to be watched and most importantly discussed.
+If nothing else, this man has put it all on the line for our liberties, and he should receive some recognition for that fact.
+This is the type of film that needs to be watched and, most importantly discussed.